Indian Powerplus: Controls

 The Powerplus had twist grips on both handles; the throttle was controlled by the left twist grip while the right twist grip advanced or retarded the spark.
-Three controls were on the right side of the gas tank, a vertically-operated shifter, an exhaust valve lifter, and a hand clutch lever.
+Three controls were on the right side of the gas tank, a vertically operated shifter, an exhaust valve lifter, and a hand clutch lever.
 The clutch lever was linked to the clutch pedal positioned on the left side of the bike.

 Promotion and development

 Between 24 and 28 August 1915, Erwin "Cannonball" Baker rode an early Indian Powerplus from Vancouver to Tijuana in 3 days, 9 hours and 15 minutes, establishing a new "Three Flags" record.

 The Powerplus engine was revised in 1917 with the barrels and pistons lengthened by a quarter of an inch and the piston wrist pin relocated below the piston center.
 This was done to reduce the occurrence of piston slap.
 The valve caps in the cylinder head were finned from 1917 until the end of production.

+In 1917, Walter Steinhart became the first motorcyclist to reach the summit of Snoqualmie Pass.
+At least several miles of the journey were undertaken under conditions of heavy snow.
+The Indian Powerplus motorcycle Steinhart rode was able to make better progress than a man leading a horse that he passed.
+On January 1, 1917 Steinhart finished first among ten riders in a 180-mile course twice around Lake Washington in a time of 3 hours, 20 minutes.
+On August 20 of that year, Steinhart competed in the Seattle MC Contest Seattle-North Yakima-Goldendale-White-Salmon-Portland enduro and finished third behind G. C. Austin and Ray Smith.
+His Indian lost ground between North Yakima and Goldendale.

 A larger engine, with a displacement of approximately 72 cuin, became available in 1920.